okkam-it/okkam-awesome-utils/README.md

 ### StringUtils:

 + **boolean** isEmptyOrNull(String string) -> Returns true if the string is null or empty
++ boolean isNullEmptyOrBlank(String string) -> Returns true if the string is null or empty or blank
++ boolean isEmptyOrBlanNotNull(String string) -> Returns true if the string is empty or blank
 + **StringBuilder** appendAll(StringBuilder sb, T... elements) -> Append all elements to the string builder

 ## Usage: